robtweed/qewd-baseline/INTERACTIVE.md

-Note that because we're using an asyncronous piece of logic, the *finished()* function **MUST** be called inside the *request()* function's callback, so the QEWD Worker process isn't released back to its available pool until the REST response from jsoneplaceholder has been received.
+Note that because we're using an asyncronous piece of logic, the *finished()* function **MUST** be called inside the *request()* function's callback, so the QEWD Worker process isn't released back to its available pool until the REST response from *jsonplaceholder* has been received.

 # Advanced Interactive QEWD APplications